Home | Browse Topics | Health & disability | Disability rights | Agreeing to treatment or services: The issue of “consent”

 A man in his mid-sixties had a stroke and was transferred to a rest home after a spell in hospital.
 The hospital had assessed him as needing help with all of his everyday living activities, which would include hoist transfers and a specialised wheelchair.

 He’d signed an enduring power of attorney (EPA) for personal care and welfare in favour of his sister, which meant that if he lost the ability to make decisions for himself, or to communicate his decisions to others, his sister would legally have the power to make these decisions.
-But when he went into the rest home, he was still “mentally capable” and so the EPA hadn’t started operating.
+But when he went into the rest home, he was still “mentally capable,” so the EPA hadn’t started operating.

 The special wheelchair he needed wasn’t available at the rest home and so the rest home used a recliner chair instead.
 The GP at the rest home signed a “physical restraint/enabler form” and his sister also signed the form agreeing to the use of “the chair”.
-The rest home used a canvas belt to secure the man in the chair, but the rest home couldn’t show any evidence it had consulted the man himself about having the belt tied around him.
+The rest home used a canvas belt to secure the man in the chair, but the rest home couldn’t show any evidence that it had consulted the man himself about having the belt tied around him.
 Later the man was twice found on the floor – he told the staff he’d slipped down onto the floor and that the chair’s footrest kept sliding down.
 He refused to be put into the chair again.

 The Health and Disability Commissioner also said the rest home had breached its duty under the Code to provide services with reasonable care and skill, because it hadn’t checked whether he was able to make his own decisions and whether the EPA had been activated, and its processes for using restraints weren’t adequate.